BigBobLittle/hubtelmomo/readme.md

 }
 ```

-Please copy the above code and replace it with your own keys
+Please copy the above code and replace it with your own keys, it's a good practice to `load them from your .env files`

 ## usage